1 What is a personal budget?

-A Council-managed budget is where we manage your personal budget and arrange your support.
+A council-managed budget is where we manage your personal budget for you and arrange your support.

-- you wish to use services provided by the County Council, as our services cannot be purchased directly
+- want to use services provided by the County Council

-- you do not wish to manage the money yourself
+- don't want to manage the money yourself

 - care provided in your home (domiciliary care) by an independent provider

 - day care provided by an independent provider, or by us